CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 ## Lab overview
 In this exercise, you will use Language Studio to create and train a knowledge base of questions and answers.
 Content for the knowledge base will come from an existing FAQ page on the website of Margie’s Travel, a fictitious travel agency.
 You will then use Language Studio to see how it would work when used by customers.

 Azure AI Language includes *question answering* capabilities, which you will use to create a knowledge base.
 Knowledge bases can be created either by entering question and answer pairs manually or from an existing document or web page.
-Margie’s Travel wants to use their existing FAQ document.
+Margie’s Travel wants to use its existing FAQ document.

 The Language service's question answering feature enables you to quickly create a knowledge base, either by entering question and answer pairs or from an existing document or web page.
 It can then use some built-in natural language processing capabilities to interpret questions and find appropriate answers.